-Software developers create software, overseeing the process from design to completion.
-As a developer, you may be involved in each stage of the software development process, from identifying user requirements to producing successive iterations of the product.
+A software developer creates software, overseeing the process from design to completion.
+As a software developer, you may be involved in each stage of the software development process, from identifying user requirements to producing successive iterations of the product.

 Software developer: the job description

 Software developers develop rather than engineer software.
 As IEEE Computer Society defines it, software developers participate in the ongoing process of executing a software design.
 Software engineers, by contrast, focus on the initial design phase of software research and development.

 Software developers work with the product from start to finish.
 Key steps in the software development process include:

 - Iterate coding and testing until the product meets specifications

 Software developers may specialize in applications development or systems development.
 Applications developers work with other technical specialists such as database developers to produce specialized computer tools.
 Systems developers, meanwhile, create operating system software such as compilers and network utilities.